Reserve Your Bike Tour as Early as Possible

 - Tours in Provence may not be scheduled during the Avignon Cultural Festival which takes place each year from July 5 - July 26.
 During this period all accommodations in or near Avignon's historic center are reserved for festival attendees.

 - For tours in Provence, bike pick-up and return cannot be scheduled for a Sunday.
 This is only the case for tours in Provence.
 Bike pick-up and return may be scheduled on any day during our tour season for our tours in the Loire Valley, the Dordogne / Southwest France, and in Mediterranean France.

 Holidays in France

 There are LOTS of public holidays that occur annually in France.
 Most businesses and shops are closed on French holidays, so you may wish to avoid them when scheduling your tour.
 If a holiday does occur during your cycling tour, at a minimum you should plan ahead to ensure that you have adequate water and snacks for the day's cycling.
 And of course you will want to verify that any special sights you wish to visit are going to be open during the holiday.
 Click here for a list of holidays in France.

-To avoid the impact of possible travel delays, we ask that tour participants arrive at the tour's starting point at least one day prior to the tour's official start date (referred to as Day 1 in the Daily Itinerary of each tour.)
-No activities are scheduled for your arrival day so as to ensure that a late flight, missed connection, late train, etc. does not negatively impact your tour or create additional stress on your travel day.
+- To avoid the impact of possible travel delays we ask tour participants to arrive at the tour's starting point at least one day prior to the tour's official start date, which we refer to as DAY 1 in all tour-specific documents and throughout this website.
+No activities are scheduled for your arrival day to ensure that unforeseen travel delays do not negatively impact your tour.
 Of course, if you're already in Europe and within a reasonable distance of your tour's starting point, this requirement can be waived.